conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 - If a topic creation request is made with a `cleanup.policy` that isn't configured in the ConcentrationRule, topic creation will fail.
 - It is not possible to update `cleanup.policy` of a concentrated topic.
 - If `spec.autoManaged` is set to `true`, the underlying physical topics and configurations will be automatically created and/or extended to honour the topics configurations.
-- If `spec.offsetCorrectness` is set to `true`, Gateway will maintain a list of offsets for each Concentrated Topic records.
+- If `spec.offsetCorrectness` is set to `true`, Gateway will maintain a list of offsets for each of the Concentrated Topic records.
   - This allows for a proper calculation of Message Count and Consumer Group Lag at the expense of some performance overhead.
   - Read more about offset Correctness here
 - If `spec.offsetCorrectness` is set to `false`, Gateway will report the offsets of the backing topic records.